 When you finally commit to making the plunge, you will waver in uncertainty.
 It's normal.
 But some people will pick at your wounds of self-doubt.
 What this means is rather than receiving a heartfelt “CONGRATULATIONS!!!” from every person you share your news with, you may be met with any of these 8 skeptical queries instead.

 1. “How will you afford it?”

-Followed by many (unspoken), incorrect assumptions about how you can afford it and they can’t.
+Followed by many false assumptions about how you can afford it and they can't.

-It’s fine – I get it.
-Heck, a HUGE inspiration behind our blog is showing people how travel can be affordable because it’s such a concrete false belief that most people can’t.
-But to be honest, when some people ask this, I think they’re just being nosey.
+It's fine – I get it.
+Heck, the very inspiration behind our blog is showing people how travel can be affordable because it's such a concrete false belief that most people can't.
+But let's be real, when some people ask this, they're just being nosey.